Skip to main content

 “My parents told me: you've benefited a lot from people who invested in you and you have to figure out some way to invest in people who are going to come after you,” Read recalls.

 How exactly Read would put his parents’ call to service into action was left up to him.
-But Read found his path to service at Willamette University, where he studied politics, led campaigns, and developed an approach to leadership that brings people together in service of the next generation.
+But Read found his path at Willamette University, where he studied politics and economics, led campaigns, and developed an approach to leadership that brings people together in service of the next generation.

 Making connections